 The Only Way To Tell Is By Collecting And Analyzing Certain Metrics Or Analytics; which reflect how close you are to your specific goals.

-: Let’s Say Your Goal is To Drive Traffic To Your Website.
+Here’s An Example: Let’s Say Your Goal is To Drive Traffic To Your Website.
 How can you tell whether your efforts are helping you get closer to this goal?

 One way is to first, Create Trackable Links; Using Google Analytics Tools And Then, Using Them Exclusively On Your Twitter Content for example.